ClickHouse/clickhouse-go/README.md

 * block_buffer_size - size of block buffer (default 2)
 * read_timeout - a duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix such as "300ms", "1s".
 Valid time units are "ms", "s", "m" (default 5m).
 * max_compression_buffer - max size (bytes) of compression buffer during column by column compression (default 10MiB)
+* client_info_product - optional map of products to be added to client info

 SSL/TLS parameters: